The 4 Levels of Structured Reporting in Radiology: A Framework for Enterprise Automation

 For many years, structured reporting has been a goal in radiology to enhance report quality 1.
-However, clinical practice results have been inconsistent, with varying opinions on structured reporting’s impact on productivity and quality.
+However, clinical practice results have been inconsistent, with varying opinions regarding the impact of enterprise structured reporting solutions on productivity and quality.

-The European Society of Radiology statement paper indicates radiologist Preston Hickey initially observed that variability in language and style prevented radiological reports from being used for further analysis 2[Link].
-Today, surveys identify key reasons for adopting structured reporting, as shown below 1[Link].
-Although radiologists have mixed opinions on structured reporting, clinicians overwhelmingly choose structured reports for readability 4[Link].
+The European Society of Radiology statement paper indicates radiologist Preston Hickey initially observed that variability in language and style prevented radiological reports from being used for further analysis 2[ESR].
+Today, surveys identify key reasons for adopting structured reporting, as shown below 1[Academic Radiology].
+Although radiologists hold mixed views on structured reporting, clinicians overwhelmingly prefer structured reports for readability 4[Radiology].

 - Standardizing reporting styles (51%)